abltcp97/blog/_posts/2024-12-04-building-cyber-home-lab-part-1.md

 Now that we have the ISO image, you will need a usb thumb drive with at least 5GB of space and make sure to remove any information off of it because we will be making it a bootable drive.
 I used [Rufus](https://rufus.ie/en/) to burn the ISO onto the usb drive.

-Lastly, I will not go step by step through the proxmox setup because Craft Computing made an amazing video explaining it that I would not be able to create anything nearly as helpful.
-With that being said please watch his video!
+Lastly, I will not go step by step through the proxmox setup because Craft Computing made an amazing video walkthrough that would put mine to shame.
+Please watch his video!

 [Craft Computing Proxmox Setup](https://www.youtube.com/watch?v=sZcOlW-DwrU&t=334s)